MINI Paceman (2013-2016) Review

 It’s also a different alternative to a three-door hot hatchback – i.e. something like a Golf GTI or a smaller Fiesta ST. The BMW-grade onboard equipment, including an excellent infotainment system, also helps set it apart from more mainstream cars.

-Even the fact it comes in all-wheel-drive guise might be useful for some who want a sporty-feeling car but still need to guarantee winter-weather motoring.
-You need to keep an open mind as it wasn’t right for many people when new.
+Even the fact that it comes in all-wheel-drive guise might be useful for some who want a sporty-feeling car but still need to guarantee winter-weather motoring.
+You need to keep an open mind, as it wasn’t right for many people when new.
 But that’s the beauty of the used car market.

 There was one similarly-conceived car, perhaps: the Nissan Juke Nismo.
 Generally, though, the Paceman fell into the uncertain space between small and family-sized hot hatches.
 Perhaps the most viable alternative is actually the roomier, five-door version of the Paceman – MINI's own Countryman.